Proudly made in the

-The area poaching that’s of most concern in the Turks and Caicos is commercial fishing conducted by Dominican fishermen.
-The typical practice is that larger diesel commercial vessels enter Turks and Caicos waters and operate with fleets of relatively small boats, which are often equipped with air compressors.
-A very broad range of marine products is typically collected, including parrotfish, sharks, lobster, and nearly all types of scale fish that can be speared.
+The area of poaching that’s of most concern in the Turks and Caicos is commercial fishing conducted by Dominican fishermen.
+The typical practice is that larger diesel commercial vessels enter Turks and Caicos waters and operate with fleets of relatively small tender boats, which are often equipped with air compressors.
+A very broad range of marine products are typically collected, including parrotfish, sharks, lobster, and nearly all types of scale and fin fish that can be speared.
 There have been cases of vessels captured with thousands of pounds of parrotfish, in addition to vast quantities of other species.

 The Turks and Caicos is home to several organizations that strive to protect, preserve, restore, and bring awareness to environmental conservation issues in the islands.

 The Turks and Caicos National Trust is an organization that preserves natural and historical sites in the Turks and Caicos, often with the goal of making them accessible to residents and visitors.
 The National Trust oversees such sites as Cheshire Hall Plantation and Wades Green Plantation, Conch Bar Caves, and Bird Rock Trail.